A sorbocharged power cycle designed around the AI factory.

 The moat.

 Four provisional patents protect the cycle architecture, sorbent cooling systems, load-side thermal integration, and compute infrastructure design.
 Additional mechanisms are held as trade secrets until development begins.
-The IP portfolio spans the full thermodynamic stack — from power generation through carbon capture to the compute load itself.
-That stack creates an exclusive pathway to recommissioning stranded gas turbine infrastructure — more economical than greenfield alternatives, and cleaner than most green technologies through constitutive carbon negativity.
+That coverage defines the recommissioning pathway for stranded gas turbine infrastructure — more economical than greenfield alternatives, with carbon sequestration built into cycle closure rather than bolted on downstream.

 Invention areas